jfelipedev/WebDev-Studies/CSS - My Site/README.md

 # Skills

-* Basic HTML and CSS skills utilized to build up the page;
+* Basic HTML and CSS skills were used to build up the page;
 * No responsiveness so far;
 * Lorem ipsum content;
 * Links to social medias are working.